amake/moses-smt/README.md

-# Moses in Docker
+# Dock You a Moses

-Want to play with [Moses](http://www.statmt.org/moses/), the statistical machine translation system, but...
+Want to play with the [Moses](http://www.statmt.org/moses/) Statistical Machine Translation system, but...

 - You don't have time to get a PhD in Setting Up Moses?